arcxp/content-search-validator/README.md

 Making changes to or adding files in data will trigger the container to reload the analyzers reindex and reload the contents.

-open postman or your favorite API tool and access express on port 3000.
+open postman, your favorite API tool or curl and access express on port 3000.

 To view a json file in the data folder use a GET request: